The only substantial

 Basho enjoyed his final spring, of 1694, at home in Fukagawa near the wide Sumida River with numerous tributaries and canals.

-Up the river and down that river, moonlight friends
+and down that river,

 Friends living in different places along the Sumida, are connected by the water, and tonight by the Moon,